At Step 1, select the Website option or App option or both.

 "Legitimate interests" can be a suitable legal basis when you process personal information in a way that benefits your business without causing any significant privacy risks.
 You should carry out a Legitimate Interests Assessment if you plan on relying on this legal basis.

-Daimler explains how Insights works and then identifies its legitimate interests in receiving Insights data: the ability to recognize user preferences and locations and to adapt and improve its offer accordingly.
+The clause explains how Insights works and then identifies its legitimate interests in receiving Insights data: the ability to recognize user preferences and locations and to adapt and improve its offer accordingly.

 Facebook requires that you provide a name and contact details for the "responsible data controller."

 The responsible data controller is your company.
 Your company is a data controller under the GDPR because it decides why and how to process personal information.
-We looked at providing your company's contact details above.

 Facebook also requires that you provide contact details for your Data Protection Officer.
 However, unless your business has over 250 employees, or it regularly processes sensitive personal information, it's unlikely you'll need to appoint a Data Protection Officer.